ETHZ-DT-Class/vnc-docker/docs/TROUBLESHOOTING.md

 ---

 ### - RLException: [`LAUNCH_NAME`.launch] is neither a launch file in package [`PACKAGE_NAME`] nor is [`PACKAGE_NAME`] a launch file name
-When launchiing a launch file (or running the exercise ROS node using `make ex` or `roslaunch exerciseX exerciseX.launch`):
+When launching a launch file (or running the exercise ROS node using `make ex` or `roslaunch exerciseX exerciseX.launch`):

 ```
 RLException: [`LAUNCH_NAME`.launch] is neither a launch file in package [`PACKAGE_NAME`] nor is [`PACKAGE_NAME`] a launch file name